atulsinghhhh/hitesh-backend/Readme.md

 # database connecting
 mongoodb

-if we talk to database always problems occur to that rap try and catch and database is another continents so rap async await
+if we talk to database always problems occur to that wrap try and catch and database is another continents so wrap async await

 async methods jb bhi complete hota hai toh woh ek promise return karta hai